mariashinoto/potterystats/README.md

 # potterystats
-public potterystats repo.
-Collection of files for data management and analyses of pottery.
+Collection of R functions and wrapper scripts for data management and analyses of archaeological pottery.
+May grow into a package.